I am always inspired and challenged

 I make the bestest croutons.

-Meanwhile, Mr. Hawthorne cooked down some greens.
+Mr. Hawthorne cooked down some greens.

 A chunk of country ham, kale, and mustard greens went into the pot.

-Thirty minutes later, it's cooked down to this.
+it's down to this.

 Beau is fast becoming a kitchen dog.